-Lumbar facet joints are synovial joints in the lower back that provide stability and flexibility to the spinal vertebrae.
-These interlocking joints are surrounded by a thick lubricating fluid called synovial fluid, which is produced and encapsulated by a soft tissue called the synovium.
-The joints also are coated in cartilage to further increase their mobility.
-The synovium and cartilage work together to allow the joints to have a smooth range of motion that is similar to a flexible hinge.
+Lumbar facet joints provide stability and flexibility to the vertebrae in the lower back.
+These interlocking joints are surrounded by a thick lubricating fluid.
+The joints are also coated in cartilage to lessen friction and wear on the bones.
+The synovial fluid and cartilage work together to allow a smooth range of motion.

-The lumbar spine is typically comprised of five vertebrae, referred to as L1-L5, which need to be strong and stable to handle the stress placed on the lower back.
-To facilitate a strong bond, lumbar facet joints exist in pairs on the right and left of the vertebrae – with one set facing upward and one set facing downward — to connect adjacent vertebrae.
-However, because the lumbar spine supports most of the weight of the body and is also the most flexible segment, it is particularly prone to damage and deterioration.
+The lumbar spine consists of five vertebrae, numbered L1 to L5, which need to be strong and stable to support the upper body and protect the spinal cord.
+Lumbar facet joints exist in pairs — one set facing upward and one set facing downward — to connect adjacent vertebrae.
+However, because the lumbar spine supports so much weight while being so flexible, it is particularly prone to damage and deterioration.
 Conditions like facet disease and osteoarthritis can interfere with regular function in lumbar facet joints, causing lower back pain.

 - Local back pain